majad00/ex5601-openwrt-ubootmod-to-stock-layout/README.md

-# UART free Zyxel ex5601 OpenWrt to OEM . and OpenWrt ubootmod to OpenWrt stock Converter
+# UART free Zyxel ex5601 OpenWrt to OEM . and OpenWrt ubootmod to OpenWrt stock Converter ( Project B)
 UART-free conversion between OpenWrt ubootmod, OpenWrt stock layout, and OEM Zyxel firmware for EX5601-T0 /T-56.
  If you have Openwrt ubootmod installed on EX5601-T0 / T-56 router With this tool you can